First, an Inverter Refrigerator has nothing to do with a power inverter. This means the inverter refrigerator is not meant to run during a power cut.

 An Inverter compressor never shuts down.
 It optimizes the motor speed based on the cooling load.

-But when cooling is not required, it simply reduces the motor speed to save power.
+But when cooling is not required, it reduces the motor speed to save power.

-Although the core technology is the same, different manufacturers have given a different name to this technology after adding their customized features.
-Here are some of the different types of Inverter Compressor.
+Although the core technology is the same, different manufacturers have given this technology different names after adding their customized features.
+Here are some of the different types of Inverter Compressors.

 Samsung Digital Inverter Compressor

-Samsung named it Digital Inverter Compressor because the compressor is controlled by a microprocessor.
+Samsung named it Digital Inverter Compressor because a microprocessor controls the compressor.
 It has 7 different speed levels that optimize the motor speed based on the cooling load.

-It has 9 different types of sensors that give inputs to the microprocessor like cooling load, internal and external temperature, humidity level, etc.
+It has 9 different types of sensors that give inputs to the microprocessor, such as cooling load, internal and external temperature, and humidity level.

 LG Smart Inverter / Inverter Linear Compressor

-LG smart inverter is the same as Samsung’s Digital Inverter technology as both use microprocessors to optimize the speed of the motor based on the input it receives from different sensors.
+LG’s smart inverter technology is the same as Samsung’s Digital Inverter technology.
+Both use microprocessors to optimize the speed of the motor based on the input it receives from different sensors.

-LG Inverter Linear Technology is used in premium models which is basically a special compressor where the frictional points are reduced to 2 from 4 due to the use of electromagnets.
+LG Inverter Linear Technology is used in premium models.
+It is basically a special compressor with electromagnets that reduces the frictional points to 2 from 4.

-Less friction means less power consumption, less noise, and less wear and tear.
+Less friction means less power consumption, noise, and wear and tear.

 Whirlpool IntelliSense Inverter / Plasma Inverter

-The working principle of IntelliSense Inverter is the same as the one offered by LG and Samsung, although Whirlpool uses only 3 sensors.
+The IntelliSense Inverter’s working principle is the same as that offered by LG and Samsung, although Whirlpool uses only 3 sensors.

-One sensor detects the outside temperature, one checks the cooling load, and the remaining one checks the usage pattern so that it can optimize the motor speed.
+One sensor detects the outside temperature, one checks the cooling load, and the remaining one checks the usage pattern to optimize the motor speed.

-When it comes to Plasma Inverter, it just uses an additional coating on the compressor rod for the longevity of the part.
+Plasma Inverters use an additional coating on the compressor rod to prolong the part’s life.
 This is in addition to all the features that the IntelliSense inverter gets.

-Due to the plasma coating, there is less friction which turns into more power saving.
-Plasma coating enhances the life of a compressor by up to 5 years than a traditional inverter compressor.
+Due to the plasma coating, there is less friction, which results in more power savings.
+Plasma coating enhances the life of a compressor by up to 5 years compared to a traditional inverter compressor.

 Godrej NutriFresh Inverter

-Godrej Nutrifresh Inverter technology is similar to other Inverter technologies already discussed in this article, however, it can optimize the cooling based on not only the cooling load but also on the type of food.
+Godrej Nutrifresh Inverter technology is similar to other Inverter technologies already discussed in this article.
+However, it can optimize the cooling based on not only the cooling load but also the type of food.
 That is why this technology is called Nutrifresh Inverter technology.

 The unique Nutrifresh Inverter Compressor technology ensures that food stays for up to 6 days.